Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 **10 points** | _Complete the Kyogre Bonus Challenge without falling into the pit_

-info
+The biggest issues with this fight are the ball traps as they can release you at unpredictable angles and make it difficult to catch your ball.
+Be patient and wait for your openings when going for this achievement rather than trying to get an extra hit in at the cost of getting caught.
+Holding the ball in a flipper where you can immediately catch it on release may be safer than trying to cancel Sheer Cold.

 ### Rayquaza

-Access the **Rayquaza** Bonus stage by reaching 3 lights on the CATCH! counter after Catching Groudon or Kyogre then entering the Centre Hole.
+Access the **Rayquaza** Bonus stage by reaching 3 lights on the CATCH! counter after catching Groudon or Kyogre then entering the Centre Hole.
+If you fail to defeat Rayquaza, you will be able to challenge it next time you reach 3 lights without going back through the previous bonus stages.

 ![Rayquaza bonus board](https://archives.bulbagarden.net/media/upload/a/ad/Pinball_RS_Rayquaza_Bonus.png)

-fight info
+You have 3 minutes to hit Rayquaza 15 times to clear this bonus stage.
+Rayquaza moves back and forth across the top of the screen, floating up and down and using its attacks in sequence:
+1. Thunder - summons a bolt of lightning from the sky that stuns your ball for 5 seconds.
+Mash/waggle the flippers to recover faster.
+2. Extremespeed - Rayquaza flies offscreen then dashes across the stage horizontally, dragging your ball behind it.
+3. Twister - two tornados are left behind after Extremespeed.
+These will launch your ball up right offscreen before dropping it back onto the board.
+4. Repeat sequence.

+You can only hit Rayquaza while it's touching the ground, so shots need to be timed carefully so they don't just roll underneath it.

 ### ![Rayquaza icon](https://media.retroachievements.org/Badge/21292.png) [Rayquaza](https://retroachievements.org/achievement/21368)